Update cookies preferences

 Basic terms:

-- Authentication: The process of user authentication (login) (for example by name and password).
+- Authentication: The process of user authentication (login) (for example name and password).

 - Authorization: The process of checking whether the authenticated (logged-in) user has permission to do something (for example by usage of user groups).